open-source-tabletop/fracture/README.md

 # Fracture

-Fracture is a diverse sci-fi tabletop wargame made with the [Cadence Wargame System](https://cadence.games).
-It offers a wide range of factions and is suitable for a large variety of miniatures.
+Fracture is a sci-fi tabletop wargame made with the [Cadence Wargame System](https://cadence.games) suitable for a large variety of miniatures and is a great entry point for players coming from other games.

 ## Play Fracture